 Evidence-based recommendations on photodynamic therapy for Barrett's oesophagus.
 This involves using a light-activated drug (called a photosensitising agent) with a laser to destroy the abnormal cells and to promote the growth of healthy cells.

 Further recommendations have been made as part of the clinical guideline on Barrett's oesophagus - ablative therapy published in August 2010, as follows:

 Consider using radiofrequency ablation alone or photodynamic therapy alone for flat high-grade dysplasia, taking into account the evidence of their long-term efficacy, cost and complication rates.

 Clinical and cost-effectiveness evidence was reviewed in the development of this guideline which has led to this more specific recommendation.
-More information is available from NICE clinical guidance 106.
-The IP guidance on photodynamic therapy for Barrett's oesophagus remains current, and should be read in conjunction with the clinical guideline.
+This interventional procedures guidance on photodynamic therapy for Barrett's oesophagus remains current, and should be read in conjunction with the clinical guideline.

 Commissioners and providers have a responsibility to promote an environmentally sustainable health and care system and should assess and reduce the environmental impact of implementing NICE recommendations wherever possible.